ClojureBridge/community-docs/docs/clojure/trampoline.md

 StackOverflowError   java.lang.ReflectiveOperationException.<init> (ReflectiveOperationException.java:89)
 {% endhighlight %}

-The two functions, *incrementor* and *descrementor*, call each other.
+The *incrementor* and *decrementor* functions call each other.
-The `declare` is used to define this sort of mutual call functions.
+`declare` is used to define this sort of mutual call functions.
-Since Clojure interprets from to to bottom, *decrementor* function in *incrementor* function can't be found without `declare`.
+Since Clojure interprets from top to bottom, the *decrementor* function in *incrementor* function can't be found without `declare`.
 <br/>

-To avoid StackOverFlowError, we can use `trampoline` function.
+To avoid StackOverflowError, we can use the `trampoline` function.
-This function takes function and a given function's argument(s).
+This function takes a function and the given function's argument(s).
-While the given function returns a function, `trampoline` keeps calling the give function without an argument.
+While the given function returns a function, `trampoline` keeps calling the given function without an argument.

 To use `trampoline`, we need to change *incrementor* and *decrementor* so that those will return a function.
 Changing it to [`anonymous function`]({{ site.baseurl}}/docs/clojure/anonymous-function) does the job.
-Below is a trampline-able functions.
+Below is a trampoline-able functions.

 {% gist 9866286  %}